themesberg/flowbite/content/getting-started/blazor.md

 npm install tailwindcss postcss autoprefixer postcss-cli
 ```

-3. Create and configure the PostCSS file:
+3. Create and configure the PostCSS file

 Create a `postcss.config.js` file in the BlazorApp directory or your root directory and add these configurations: